Families

 A second possibility is a revival of the family.
 How might this come about?
 What institutions and policies could facilitate it?

 In the previous heyday of the stable family, the middle of the twentieth century, its most common form consisted of an employed male and a homemaker female, with an authority structure favoring the husband.
-This norm will no longer work for very many couples.
+For most Americans, this norm will no longer work.
 Family revitalization hinges on shifting to institutions and policies that conform to the new reality of women’s equal (or superior) educational attainment, desire for employment, and expectation of sharing in housework and childcare.8

-Figure 15 shows that among the world’s rich longstanding-democratic nations, some do quite well at ensuring that most children grow up in a two-parent home.
-However, a number of those countries — Italy, Spain, Portugal, Germany, Austria, and Japan — have accomplished this by holding onto the old male-breadwinner norm.
-One cost, as indicated by these countries’ position on the graph’s vertical axis, has been a very low fertility rate.
-Women in these countries have been less willing to have children.9
+We’ve seen that some of the rich longstanding-democratic countries do better than others at ensuring that most children grow up in a two-parent home.
+However, this has been accomplished partly by holding onto the old male-breadwinner norm.
+One cost of this, as suggested by the pattern in figure 15, may a low fertility rate, as women in these more traditionalist countries have been less willing to have children.9

 Figure 15.
 Two-parent families and fertility